 Some pages may appear repetitive but I don't know which route you'll take.
 Several pages have little content - deliberately.
 Although I have removed the symbol, all amounts are in sterling.
 Nothing on this website constitutes “advice”.

 Although this website has a lot in common with “smoothfunding”, this one is rather simpler.
-There, several years ago, I started trying to deal with defined benefit pensions (which I updated in July 2024) whereas I am now only dealing with really simple contracts where the payments are certain.
+There, over 10 years ago, I started trying to deal with defined benefit pensions (which I updated in July 2024) whereas I am now only dealing with really simple contracts where the payments are certain.
 My basic question is why we think we can get complex stuff right if we can't get the basics correct - which I regret I rather doubt.
 We need much more balance between short term and long term views.

 Typically, any financial entity's assets and liabilities are periodic cashflows over time, short or long; capital values are only poor representations of those cashflows.
 Consistency between future cashflows in both directions should be sought.
 However convenient it may have been in the past to represent them by scalar values, that approach conceals far more than is revealed.
 Given the enormous computing power now readily available, there is no good reason to retain scalars instead of using stochastic projections, so allowing stakeholders a more direct choice of risk appetite.